inspircd/docs/docs/3/modules/cban.md

 #### `<cban>`

-The `<cban>` tag defines settings about how the xban module should behave.
+The `<cban>` tag defines settings about how the cban module should behave.
 This tag can only be defined once.

 Name | Type    | Default Value | Description
 ---- | ------- | ------------- | -----------